Oil Filter, Caps & Related

-Replacing an oil filter cap is quite easy.
+Replacing an oil filter or the oil filter cap is quite easy.
 Normally you would take it off and put it back on as part of a standard oil change.
 This is also when you are most likely to notice (or perhaps even cause) an oil filter problem.
 You'll just have to twist off the cap, replace the oil filter if this is part of an oil change, and twist on the new cap.
 If the cap is stuck on, then this might be easier said than done.
 A strap wrench, sometimes known as an oil filter wrench, can be a big help in removing a stuck oil filter cap.
 If that doesn't work, you may have to remove the entire oil filter housing from the engine and then remove the cap on a bench.

 Note that some oil is going to spill out when you take the cap off.
 Be sure to have a drain pan ready.
 It would be wise to drain the oil, from the oil pan, beforehand.
 This will necessitate refilling the oil, so you'll probably end up doing a complete oil change to replace this part.

 Replacing an oil cap is one of the easiest things you can do for your engine.
 You just have to twist the cap off, and twist the new one on, just like you would do to change the oil.
 What if the cap is stuck, though?
 A cloth rag can help you get a better grip on a stuck cap.
 You might also use a wrench or pliers to grab the cap.
 You do risk breaking the cap if you're too forceful, so be cautious.
 If you have a stuck ratcheting cap, you can pry the top off with a flat blade screwdriver, and grab hold of the lower portion with pliers to twist it out.